 Unsurprisingly, retailers relied heavily on emails to drive sales during Cyber Monday.
-But, as our data shows, a staggering 56% of emails are sent on Cyber Monday.
+But as our data show, a staggering 56% of emails are sent on Cyber Monday.
 Less than 17% of emails go out the week leading to the holiday.

 Motorola’s two-part approach to Cyber Monday lets them capitalize on the thrill of a major discount not once, but twice.